In an earlier blog

 rarely change minds, but they help clarify one’s own position.
 Thus, I

-appreciate my sister’s question—and I am thankful that in spite of our
+appreciate my sister’s question—and I am thankful that despite our

 disagreement, we still have a warm, cordial relationship.